 When Tokyo 2020 was announced, and then Japanese Prime Minister Shinzo Abe donned a Super Mario costume, athletes and enthusiasts started dreaming of strolling the colorful streets and hunting for the best places for ramen and sushi.

-Now, without the option to explore the neon-lighted city, the Olympic Village dining hall bears the challenge of providing a satisfying selection for 18,000 competitors with different diets, cultures, and food preferences.
+Now, without the option to explore the neon-lighted city, the Olympic Village dining hall bears the challenge of providing a satisfying selection for 18,000 competitors with different diets, cultures, and healthier food options.

 They have answered the call magnificently.
 The amount of food provided for visiting athletes is mind-blowing.
 The selection stretches from Asian, Indian, Mexican, and Italian Cuisine to regional delicacies.
 Two dining halls offer over 700 menu items, and 48,000 meals are served daily for decorated athletes.